-A lot of these symptoms sound like those of a hangover, symptoms you might experience a day after drinking alcohol.
-However, someone with Asian Flush can begin to feel these hangover-like symptoms immediately after drinking alcohol.
+A lot of these might sound like hangover symptoms many experience a day after drinking alcohol.
+However, for some, these symptoms may accompany the alcohol red face immediately after drinking alcohol.
 In extreme cases, they can be felt after just a few sips.

 So why does my face go red when I drink?

-When we drink, our body uses the liver to break down and metabolize the alcohol.
-While it’s doing that, the alcohol gets converted into acetaldehyde, a cancerogenic toxin, which is further broken down into acetic acid.
+When we drink, our body uses the liver to break down and metabolise the alcohol.
+While it’s doing that, the alcohol gets converted into acetaldehyde, a toxin, which is further broken down into acetic acid.
 This is eventually broken down into carbon dioxide and water.

 Sounds like a simple process.
 But what happens in the case of people who get a red face from alcohol?

-Well, the process gets paused right after the alcohol is converted into acetaldehyde.
+In these cases, the process gets paused right after the alcohol is converted into acetaldehyde.
 This causes accumulation of this poisonous and potentially very dangerous toxin, which needs a long time to get out of the body’s system.
-As you can imagine, acetaldehyde results in lots of unpleasant and uncomfortable symptoms while it builds up in the system.
+As it builds up, it causes many unpleasant and uncomfortable symptoms before the body is able to get rid of it.

-Unfortunately, it’s actually all the alcohol metabolization’s main two enzymes’ fault.
-The first enzyme is responsible for turning alcohol into acetaldehyde, whereas the second one turns the acetaldehyde into CO2 and water.
-With those who have this condition, both of these enzymes don’t function properly; the first one working too fast, while the second one not working at all.
-So, the alcohol quickly turns into the dangerous compound acetaldehyde, while this harmful toxin does not get converted into the harmless CO2 and water.
+In the case of people who get a red face from alcohol, both of these enzymes don’t function properly; the first one working too fast, while the second one not working at all.
+Therefore, the alcohol quickly turns into the dangerous compound acetaldehyde, while this harmful toxin does not get converted into the harmless CO2 and water.

-Instead, acetaldehyde accumulates in the body, causing the red flushing and all other symptoms associated with alcohol flush reaction.
+Instead, acetaldehyde accumulates in the body, causing the red face and all other symptoms mentioned above.